 Seems like many of the blogs I read just posted their best or worst of lists for 2010.
-I thought maybe it would be a little more useful to create a list of five important for marketing in 2011.
+I thought maybe it would be a little more useful to create a list of five important ideas for success in 2011.

 1 The Future Started Yesterday.